csosto-pk/pq-mlkem-ikev2/draft-kampanakis-ml-kem-ikev2.md

 To address this concern, {{?RFC8784}} introduced Post-quantum Preshared Keys as a temporary option for stirring a pre-shared key of adequate entropy in the derived Child SA encryption keys in order to provide quantum-resistance.
 Since then, {{!RFC9242}} defined how to do additional large message exchanges by using a new IKE_INTERMEDIATE message.
 As post-quantum keys are usualy larger than common network Maximum Transport Units (MTU), IKE_INTERMEDIATE messages can be fragmented which could allow for the peers to do post-quantum key exchanges without IP fragmentation. {{!RFC9370}} defined how to do up to seven additional key exchanges by using IKE_INTERMEDIATE messages and derive new SKEYSEED and KEYMAT key materials.
 This allows for new post-quantum key exchanges to be used in the derived IKE and Child SA keys and provide quantum resistance.

-NIST has been working on a public project for standardizing quantum-safe algorithms which include key enscapsulation and signatures.
+NIST has been working on a public project {{NIST-PQ}} for standardizing quantum-safe algorithms which include key enscapsulation and signatures.
 At the end of Round 3, they picked Kyber as the first Key Encapsulation Mechanism (KEM) for standardization {{?I-D.draft-cfrg-schwabe-kyber-03}}.
 Kyber was then standardized as Module-Lattice-based Key-Encapsulation Mechanism (ML-KEM) in {{FIPS203-ipd}}.
 ML-KEM was standardized in 2024 {{FIPS203}}. [ EDNOTE: Reference normatively the ratified version {{?I-D.draft-cfrg-schwabe-kyber-03}} if it is ever ratified.
 Otherwise keep a normative reference of {{FIPS203}}.
 And remove the reference to {{FIPS203-ipd}}. ]

 This document describes how ML-KEM can be used as the quantum-safe KEM in IKEv2 by using one additional IKE_INTERMEDIATE key exchange negotiation after the classical (EC)DH exchange in IKE_SA_INIT.
 The result is a new Child SA key or an IKE or Child SA rekey with keying material which is safe against a CRQC.
 This specification is a profile of {{!RFC9370}} and registers new algorithm identifiers for ML-KEM key exchanges in IKEv2.

 ## KEMs

-Explain how KEMs work.

-In the context of the NIST Post-Quantum Cryptography Standardization Project [NIST_PQ], key exchange algorithms are formulated as key encapsulation mechanisms (KEMs), which consist of three algorithms:
+In the context of the NIST Post-Quantum Cryptography Standardization Project {{NIST-PQ}}, key exchange algorithms are formulated as KEMs, which consist of three steps:

 - 'KeyGen() -> (pk, sk)': A probabilistic key generation algorithm, which generates a public key 'pk' and a secret key 'sk'.
 - 'Encaps(pk) -> (ct, ss)': A probabilistic encapsulation algorithm, which takes as input a public key 'pk' and outputs a ciphertext 'ct' and shared secret 'ss'.
 - 'Decaps(sk, ct) -> ss': A decapsulation algorithm, which takes as input a secret key 'sk' and ciphertext 'ct' and outputs a shared secret 'ss', or in some cases a distinguished error value.

-The main security property for KEMs is indistinguishability under adaptive chosen ciphertext attack (IND-CCA2), which means that shared secret values should be indistinguishable from random strings even given the ability to have arbitrary ciphertexts decapsulated.
+The main security property for KEM standardized by NIST is indistinguishability under adaptive chosen ciphertext attack (IND-CCA2), which means that shared secret values should be indistinguishable from random strings even given the ability to have arbitrary ciphertexts decapsulated.
 IND-CCA2 corresponds to security against an active attacker, and the public key / secret key pair can be treated as a long-term key or reused.
 A weaker security notion is indistinguishability under chosen plaintext attack (IND-CPA), which means that the shared secret values should be indistinguishable from random strings given a copy of the public key.
 IND-CPA roughly corresponds to security against a passive attacker, and sometimes corresponds to one-time key exchange.

 ## ML-KEM

-Explain ML-KEM.
-Explain parameters.
-ML-KEM-512, 768, 1024.
-Add reference to IETF Kyber fraft or NIST FIPS 203 spec.

-Security levels for NIST.

-ML-KEM-512 out of scope long confidentiality and studies for parformance and VPN tunnels stay up.
-Very efficient.
-Mo need for 512 for IKEv2 and thus not specified here.
+ML-KEM is a recently standardized lattice-based key encapsulation mechanism {{FIPS203}}. [ EDNOTE: Reference normatively the ratified version {{?I-D.draft-cfrg-schwabe-kyber-03}} if it is ever ratified.
+Otherwise keep a normative reference of {{FIPS203}}. ]

+ML-KEM is using Module Learning with Errors as it underlying primitive which is a structure lattices variant that offer good performance and relatively small and balanced key and ciphertext sizes.
+ML-KEM was standardized with three variants, ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
+These were mapped by NIST to the three security levels defined in the NIST PQC Project, Level 1, 3, and 5.
+These levels correspond to the hardness of solving breaking AES-128, AES-192 and AES-256 respectively.

+This specification introduces ML-KEM-768 and ML-KEM-1024 to IKEv2 key exchanges as conservative security level parameters which will not have material impact on IKEv2/IPsec tunnels which usually stay up for long periods of time.
+Since the ML-KEM-768 and ML-KEM-1024 public key and ciphertext sizes can exceed the typical network MTU, these key exchanges will usually require two or three network packets from both the initiator and the responder.

 ## Conventions and Definitions